 Physicians should counsel pregnant women on the use of TYSABRI during pregnancy taking into account the patient's clinical condition.
-This benefit-risk discussion should also cover the possible return of disease activity after stopping TYSABRI and the monitoring of newborns for potential haematological abnormalities for patients exposed to TYSABRI in the third trimester.
+This benefit-risk discussion should also cover the possible return of disease activity after stopping TYSABRI and the monitoring of newborns for potential haematological abnormalities for patients exposed to TYSABRI during pregnancy.